 They say timing is everything, and the maxim rings especially true when planning your next trip to a national park.
-Whether you’re looking to avoid crowds, mosquitoes, and extreme heat or to catch seasonal phenomena like Alaska’s northern lights (yes, in spring), consider this your cheat sheet to the parks that show off their best colors in the spring.
+Whether you’re looking to avoid crowds and extreme heat or your goal is to catch seasonal phenomena like blooming wildflowers or the northern lights, consider this your cheat sheet to the parks that show off their best colors in the spring.

 California and Nevada